ashellz/habitt/README.md

 25. Reset amount name after a habit is created
 26. Fix only spacebars as habit name
 27. Limit characters to 10 in naming the amount
+28. Display minute if it's only 1 minute instead of minutes

 Add Features: